iburenko/tradingene/README.md

 > **If you don't know what class and/or constructor is -- don't worry!** It is easy to follow the logic and meaning of this variables, particular implementation is not important!

-Fisrt you have to specify name of your algorithm, regime which it will use, start and end of backtest (other possible initializations see [here](where?)).
+Fisrt you have to specify name of your algorithm, regime that algorithm will use, start and end of backtest (other possible initializations see [here](where?)).

 ```python
 from tng